Azure-Samples/ms-identity-javascript-nodejs-tutorial/1-Authentication/1-sign-in/README.md

 > :information_source: For `redirectUri` and `postLogoutRedirectUri`, you can simply enter the path component of the URI instead of the full URI.
 This may come in handy in deployment scenarios.

+1. Open the `App/app.js` file.
+1. Find the string `ENTER_YOUR_SECRET_HERE` and replace it with a secret that will be used when encrypting your app's session using the [express-session](https://www.npmjs.com/package/express-session) package.

 ## Running the sample

 Locate the root of the sample folder.
 Then: